 DON’T take over their responsibilities

-When you take over an alcoholic’s responsibilities, you give them permission to pursue their addiction.
+When you take over an alcoholic’s duties, you permit them to pursue their addiction.
 They get the idea that you approve of their habits and that it is okay to carry on as they currently are.
 Don’t shield an alcoholic from the consequences of not carrying out his or her work, school, or family duties.
 Let them face the music, so they realize how alcohol is damaging their lives and relationships.

 DON’T loan them money unless they have landed in a hospital